JaapRood/vry/README.md

 ### var ref = Ref.create(path)

-Returns a `Immutable.Map` that represents the `Ref` with the specified path.
+Returns a `Immutable.Map` that represents the `Ref` with the specified path and also qualifies as a `State` instance.

 - `path` - (required) either a string, or an array / `Immutable.List` of strings, specifying the path to target